Snowman soup is one of my favourite things about Christmas!

 I’m a fan of making snowman soup as a gift for people because (a) it doesn’t cost much to make, (b) it’s fun and a little bit unusual and most importantly of all, (c) it’s really easy to make yet it doesn’t have to look homemade.

-I do love the idea of homemade christmas gifts but I must admit that when I make something for someone as a gift, I do prefer that it doesn’t look homemade – does that sound odd?
+I do love the idea of homemade Christmas gifts but I must admit that when I make something for someone as a gift, I do prefer that it doesn’t look homemade (if that makes sense) and this is just perfect for that!

 What you’ll need to make Snowman Soup